Dev2150/AccumulatedRetentionGraph/README.md

 - Line `A` (horizontal arrow at the top) shows a period where no new cards were added, causing the total growth to stagnate.
 - Lines `B` and `C` (diagonal arrows) reveal that, even without new cards, existing knowledge is being consolidated.
 The light green (Young) and dark green (Mature) areas are increasing, indicating that the cards are maturing and content retention is improving.

+The graph also includes an **orange ETK line** (Estimated Total Knowledge) showing your average retention percentage on the right axis, providing insight into the quality of your knowledge retention over time using FSRS retrievability calculations.

 The goal is to help you balance the growth of your card volume with the consolidation of existing knowledge.
 Future versions may allow customization of the interval ranges for each state.

 #### **Card States & Colors**